ritobanrc/ritobanrc.github.io/_posts/2022-01-23-a-man-called-ove.md

+---
+title: A Man Called Ove
+subtitle: 4/5 stars.
+A wonderful existential novel, that makes you fall in love with Ove.
+tags: [book]
+---

 Rating: 4/5

 I've been meaning to write a review for this book for quite a while (I finished it near the end of last year), but only just got around to it about a month later, but hopefully I haven't forgotten too much.